 3100.
 Real Estate Development.
 3. This course presents the basic principles involved in real estate development.
 Topics include: land acquisition and appraisal, site improvements, market feasibility analysis, development financing, real estate government approval and regulations, real estate engineering and construction issues, real estate marketing and property operations and performances.
 Prerequisite: ACCT 1010.

 4250.
 Advanced Corporate Finance.
 3. Give students a better appreciation of the techniques and theories of corporate finance and investments that may have been introduced in introductory finance courses.
-Prerequisites: FIN 3250, 3310.
+Prerequisite: FIN 3250, 3310.

 4360.
 Options and Futures.
 3. Provides an introduction to financial futures such as currency futures and interest rate futures.
 Explores the markets on which they are traded.
 Also analyzes pricing of options and other derivative securities.
 Includes the leverage and risk aspects of options.
 Prerequisite: FIN 3250, 3310.